ovidiuch/jobs-done/README.md

 The project features a [custom server-side rendering implementation](https://github.com/skidding/jobs-done/blob/d3d85ce6c5b156249702d90190397bd67fdc31ed/tools/shared/renderIndex.js#L13-L39), which might be interesting for someone trying to understand how SSR works.

-Styles are generated _universally_ using [styled-components](https://www.styled-components.com/).
-On native platforms, browsers and on the server.
+Styles are defined _universally_ using [styled-components](https://www.styled-components.com/).
+Same styles compile to native platforms as well as browsers (on both client and server side).
 Pretty cool!

 ## How to use